Italian bob explained: the chic, '60s-inspired haircut that's everywhere

-What separates the Italian bob from other short hairstyles for women is, according to Reed, volume.
+What separates the Italian bob from other trending bob styles such as the slob haircut is, according to Reed, volume.
 “The key to this style is volume – it requires lots of body and movement as well as heavy, chunky ends.”
-To achieve said volume, Reed recommends asking your stylist for “a super strong cut that avoids lots of layers.”
+But this doesn't mean the Italian bob is only suitable as a short hairstyle for thick hair.
+To achieve said volume in finer types, Reed recommends asking your stylist for “a super strong cut that avoids lots of layers.”
 This is one of the reasons the Italian bob makes one of the best short hairstyles for women over 50 - it adds body and definition to hair that may have thinned a little with age.

 Who does the Italian bob suit?

-The main selling point of the Italian bob is that it’s super versatile and flattering for all.
+The main selling point of the Italian bob is that it’s super versatile and flattering for all, so it's quite tricky to make any bob mistakes with this one.
 “It’s an elegant style that suits people of all ages and can be worn for both a professional and casual look,” says Forsythe.

 If you are thinking of trying the Italian bob, Reed recommends speaking to your stylist first.
 “It’s a great style for a number of face shapes and hair types – but by having a conversation with your stylist, they’ll be able to tailor the cut to suit you,” says Reed.
 “For instance, the length can be adjusted to flatter different face shapes,” adds Forsythe.